You must be a member of the ForChildren.com community to download resources. Click the buttons below to sign in or sign up!

 |Resource Owner||Compassion International|

-The lesson “Real vs. Pretend Stories” teaches children to know the difference between real and pretend stories, or fiction vs. non-fiction.
-The children will be able to categorize at least one story read with the class as real or pretend.
+The lesson “Forming Opinions” teaches children the importance of interpersonal relationship skills and communication in order to have positive and effective exchanges with others.
+Children will learn and understand the difference between a fact and an opinion, specifically when relating to someone else.
+The children will demonstrate an understanding of the components constituting an informed option and why it is important to distinguish an opinion from a fact.
+Children practice formulating their own opinions from a set of facts and verbally expressing those to the class.
 The lesson includes guided instructions for the teacher, including preparation, a script, and suggested activities to facilitate further learning in a fun and interactive manner.
-This lesson is designed for children between 3-5 years, and is the 41st lesson in the 1st Year “I Can Tell Stories” unit.
+This lesson is designed for children between 9-11 years, and is the eleventh lesson in the 1st year “Self-Awareness” unit.

 ForChildren.com, presented by Compassion International, offers ideas, learning opportunities and relationships to help equip people who work with children-at-risk.
 We are a worldwide community of Jesus-followers who are committed to the holistic development of children.
 We invite you to join our collaborative community as we share with one another the ideas, experiences, methods and tools that help children thrive even in the midst of adversity.

 ForChildren.com is presented by Compassion International, a registered 501(c)3 non profit organization.
 All resources, courses, and discussions are intended for educational use only, not for profit.